danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 kubectl apply -f ../../services/k8s/analytics-endpoint
 ```

-Next, [get an API key for your GCP](https://console.cloud.google.com/apis/credentials), which you need to pass via the **key** parameter in the url of your POST request: {GCP_API_KEY}.
+Next, [get an API key for your GCP](https://console.cloud.google.com/apis/credentials), which you need to pass via the **key** parameter in the url of your POST request: {**GCP_API_KEY**}.
 Note that is is currently [not possible to provision this one programmatically](https://issuetracker.google.com/issues/76227920).
 Also note that **it takes some time before API keys become fully functional, to be safe wait at least 10 minutes** before attempting the below POST requests.

 ```bash
 # Verify v1/event method is working: